Despedida (Shakira song): Live performances

 On November 6, 2007, Shakira accompanied by her then-boyfriend Antonio de la Rúa, appeared on the screening of the movie Love in the Time of Cholera in Las Vegas, Nevada and confirmed that three of her own songs would be included on the soundtrack album.
-During the evening, Shakira performed all three song - "Hay amores", "Despedida" and "Pienso en ti".
+During the evening, Shakira performed all those three songs - "Hay amores", "Despedida" and "Pienso en ti".
 The same night, she confirmed that the money gathered from the entry tickets would be donated to her Barefoot Foundation.

-Shakira included the song on the setlist of her The Sun Comes Out World Tour (2010–11), where she performed it as a medley with "Nothing Else Matters" (1992), by American band Metallica.
+Shakira included "Despedida" on the setlist of her The Sun Comes Out World Tour (2010–11), where she performed it as a medley with "Nothing Else Matters" (1992), by American band Metallica.
 For the performance she was dressed with a crop top and a red skirt.
 Jon Pareles from The New York Times praised her performance in New York, saying that "she used her body, with a girlish grin and dance moves of finely calibrated sensuality: angular hip twitches and smooth slow-motion swivels, chest thrusts and sinuous wrist turns, as if her every joint rotates 360 degrees".
 A writer of Sprinning Platters praised the performance of the song, calling it a "seductive dance number in which she managed to test the skill and professionalism of her drummer by incorporating him into her moves", further dubbing it a "'you had to be here' moment".
 The live performance of "Despedida" was included on her album Live from Paris (2011) which was filmed during the concerts held on June 13 and 14 at the Palais Omnisports de Paris-Bercy.
 It was also made available for purchase on the iTunes Store and released to the singer's official Vevo account on January 11, 2012.

-Following García Márquez's death in 2014, the National Symphony Orchestra of Colombia held a homage concert in his honor on April 30, 2015 at the Teatro Colón in Bogotá.
+Following García Márquez's death in 2014, the National Symphony Orchestra of Colombia held an homage concert in his honor on April 30, 2015 at the Teatro Colón in Bogotá.
 Paul Dury led the concert where tributes of the songs from the soundtrack of Love in the Time of Cholera were performed.
-During the concert, Manuela Pinto, the daughter of compositor Antonio Pinto, and artist Cecilia Silva Caraballo sang a version of "Despedida" accompanied by Colombian and Brazilian musicians who played traditional instruments including a marimba.
+During the concert, Manuela Pinto, the daughter of compositor Antônio Pinto, and artist Cecilia Silva Caraballo sang a version of "Despedida" accompanied by Colombian and Brazilian musicians who played traditional instruments including a marimba.